xaviergustavo/go-book/README.md

 # The Go Programming Language Book Exercices
-Project containing all the exercises of "The Go Programming Language" book by Alan A. A. Donovan and Brian W. Kernighan.
+Project containing the exercises of "The Go Programming Language" book by Alan A. A. Donovan and Brian W. Kernighan.